A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Preliminaries

-We recursively define $\ol{0} \coloneqq 0$ and $\ol{n + 1} \coloneqq s(\ol{n})$.
-The expression $\ol{n}$ is called the \emph{$n$-th numeral} and represents the number $n$ in $\ca{L}_0$.
-We assume a standard global assignment $\code{\cdot}$ of expressions (terms, formulas, etc.) to natural numbers.
-Given any expression $\tau$, we call $\code{\tau}$ the \emph{code} or \emph{G\"odel number of $\tau$}.
-Note that $\code{\tau}$, being a natural number, ``lives'' in our informal metatheory and has a natural representation in $\ca{L}_0$ through the term $\ol{\code{\tau}}$.
-However, when presenting formulas in the arithmetical language, we usually write $\code{\tau}$ instead of $\ol{\code{\tau}}$.
+We denote by $\ol{n}$ the \emph{$n$-th numeral} that represents the number $n$ in our arithmetical language (when reasoning in an arithmetical theory, we shall often write simply $n$ instead of $\ol{n}$).
+We assume a standard global assignment $\code{\cdot}$ of expressions (terms, formulas, etc.) to natural numbers, called the \emph{codes} of the respective expressions.
+When presenting formulas in the arithmetical language, we usually write $\code{\tau}$ instead of $\ol{\code{\tau}}$.
 We often consider primitive recursive families of formulas $\varphi_n$ that depend on a parameter $n \in \omega$.
 In this context, $\code{\varphi_x}$ denotes a primitive recursive definable term with free variable $x$ whose value for a given $n$ is the G\"odel number of $\varphi_n$.
 In particular, the expression $\code{\varphi(\dot{x})}$ denotes a primitive recursive definable term whose value given any $n$ is the G\"odel number of $\varphi(\ol{n})$, i.e., the G\"odel number of the formula resulting from $\varphi$ when substituting the term $\ol{n}$ for $x$.
-Following~\citep{beklemishev:2011}, it is convenient to assume a second sort of first-order variables, denoted $\alpha, \beta,\ldots$, that range over codes of arithmetical formulas.
-Formulas containing such variables can be naturally translated into the one-sorted setting by making use of a primitive recursive predicate that defines the notion of ``being a formula.''